finnkauski/lighthouse/README.md

 Simply add `lighthouse` to the `Cargo.toml` and go from there.

+**NOTE:**
+The features for color conversion and serialisation to and from files are now behind feature flags.
+Available flags are:
+- color - adds the color conversion module
+- persist - adds the ability to serialise to and from files and also to create bridges from environment variables

 ## Command line tool

 The previous releases of this library came with a binary that allowed users to control their lights from the command line.